Confidence Counselling & Self-Esteem Counselling London

-The Shadow Blocking Our Light Our self-esteem is about the value and worthiness we perceive we feel and have about ourself out in the world, affecting how comfortable we are in our own skin, how happy we are with who we see in the mirror.
-Whereas confidence is more about how we feel about our abilities to do things in certain situations.
+The Shadow Blocking Our Light Our self-esteem is about the way we feel about ourselves - the value and worthiness we perceive we feel and have about ourself out in the world, affecting how comfortable we are in our own skin, how happy we are with who we see in the mirror.
+Whereas confidence is more about how we feel about our abilities to do and achieve things in certain situations.
 Our self-confidence & self-esteem are closely linked.
 They affect each other.
-Easily punctured, once we start putting ourself down or writing us off (often our familiar script), we can set off into a spiral of depression and consequently lack confidence.
-As our selfesteem & energy plummets, so too does our confidence to interact & mix with others, which can be paralysing at times.
+We may have ill-feelings towards ourself and easily punctured, once we start putting ourself down or writing us off (often through a familiar script), we can set off into a spiral of depression and consequently lack confidence.
+As our self-esteem & energy plummets, so too does our confidence to interact & mix with others, which can be paralysing at times.
 We may fear the ground will swallow us up.
 We may want to switch off, bury our head in the sand.
 We can seem invisible, like an outsider to others (and us) at times, as if we are disconnected, lost, that the world is moving, happening around us, yet we are static or powerless.
 We can feel so low and bad about our self which can be soul-destroying.
 There can be an uncomfortable gap between how we are inside, how we would like to be, and how we show ourself to others.
-Some of us may get easily anxious in social situations or want to examine their relationships with others.
+This can affect our demeanour, standing tall (see also How We Feel About Our Ever-Changing Body).
+Some of us may get easily anxious in social situations or want to examine our relationships with others.
 Preoccupied, we may worry how to be with others in case we say the wrong thing.
 We may also be overly concerned how others see us.
 Even when things are OK & going well, we don't trust this.
 "It won't last" may be our mantra.
-Believing and reinforcing we are inferior, not good enough, hopeless, we may even sabotage things or turn to unhelpful habits or addictions.
-We may have moments of clarity, when we can see a light in a dark tunnel and lose it again, as if we are caught somewhere between an unsatisfactory past or fearful future (see also Stuck In The Past, Present Or Future), yet struggle to live in the light of the moment.
+Undermining ourself, believing and reinforcing we are inferior, not good enough, hopeless, we may even sabotage things or turn to unhelpful habits or addictions.
+We may have moments of clarity, when we can see a light in a dark tunnel and lose it again, as if we are caught somewhere between an unsatisfactory past or fearful future (see also Stuck, Fixed Somewhere Between The Past, Present Or Future), yet struggle to live in the light of the moment.
 Our waves of insecurity, lack of or low confidence problem, can be like our shadow, blocking out our light, inhibiting the fullness of our personality to shine through.
-The confidence counselling & self-esteem therapy may also explore the impact of our early childhood environment & conditioning, what we tell ourself, our early, unconscious beliefs, our rituals, sensitivities, what makes us feel confident, worthy and happy about who we are (see also Healthy Side Of Being Self(ish)), how we can love, appreciate our own life, and what promotes our own wellbeing, the right to be us.
+The confidence counselling & self-esteem therapy may also explore any biological, hormonal component, including menopause, alongside the impact of our early childhood environment & conditioning, what we tell ourself, any shame we carry, our early, unconscious beliefs, our rituals, sensitivities, what makes us feel confident, worthy and happy about who we are (see also Healthy Side Of Being Self(ish)), how we can love, appreciate our own life, and what promotes our own wellbeing, elevated moods, the right to be us.
+We may be seeking an extra layer of confidence, self-assuredness, and the therapy for self esteem can support us in this, exploring ways we feel and how any unhelpful beliefs about ourselves and others can be changed.

 Effects of Low Confidence Low confidence affects our self-esteem, often causing problems with: